PlumpMath/piotr-yuxuan.github.io/_topics/efficient-way-to-learn-chinese/implementation-design.md

  * The last one (the most interesting) will appear in the query engine to define its language.
  * Finally, we can add another grammar, at an higher level than previous ones.
 Such high-order grammar will be real Chinese grammar, for example used <small>NLP</small>.

-Reading « Introduction to Automata Theory, Languages, and Computations » from H<small>OPPCROFT</small>, M<small>OTWANI</small> and U<small>LLMAN</small> may seem just academic duty but I surely will benefit from all this theory so I must keep on! ~

 ### Overcoming Java flaws

 The JVM comes with a big flaw: character are encoded in 16 bits.
 This means only the BMP can be directly addressed and semalessly used.
 To overcome this painful limitation, we provide several functions to escape Chinese characters.
 It's pretty straightforward but one have to keep in mind we must be able to use explicit characters like 𠆢 (which doesn't belong to the BMP), escaped explicit characters (𠆢 becomes &U+201A2;) and escaped CDP characters (like &CDP-8C42;).
 Basically, it will change the way letters are defined in the grammar definitions and all functions will natively assume they have to deal with espaced characters.
 Functions with side-effect will allow us to get back to the « real Chinese » world and the few remaining limitation will be the font to display glyphs.

-### Code architecture

-Namespaces.

 ## About purity